senzing-garage/knowledge-base/HOWTO/migrate-senzing-in-cloudformation.md

    When prompted, accept the license terms and conditions.

-## Upgrade database configuration
+## Upgrade database schema

 The following commands are performed inside the SSHD container.

+:thinking: This step may not be required when upgrading.
+Review the [Senzing API Release Notes](https://senzing.com/releases/#api-releases) to check if a schema upgrade is optional or required.
+Specific enhancements or fixes may require a schema update to be functional.
+Schema upgrade files are located in `/opt/senzing/g2/resources/schema/`.

-1. Upgrade database configuration.
+1. Upgrade database schema.
    Example:

     ```console